hkz5009/N-queens/README.md

 # N-queens

-* I will develop a solver for the n-queens problem, wherein n queens are to be placed on an n x n chessboard so that no pair of queens can attack each other.
+* I will develop a solver for the n-queens problem.

+* wherein n queens are to be placed on an n x n chessboard so that no pair of queens can attack each other.

+* Python 2, if you are using Python 3, there are few changes on imports.